Do Muslims believe in Moses (PBUH) and the Torah?

 According to Jewish tradition, the Torah was revealed to Moses (PBUH) by God.

 While the original Torah no longer exists, great care has been taken in preserving the remaining manuscripts of the Torah by the Jewish people.
-These date back centuries to a time quite close to Moses’ (PBUH) time.
+These date back centuries to a time close to Moses’ (PBUH).

-Even though the Jewish scholars deem these manuscripts to be essentially the text which was revealed to Moses (PBUH), Muslims do not believe that this Torah is the one originally given to Moses (PBUH).
+Even though Jewish scholars deem these manuscripts to be essentially the text revealed to Moses (PBUH), Muslims do not believe this Torah is the one originally given to Moses (PBUH).

-In the following below, we’ll be explaining the life of Moses (PBUH) according to Islam.
-We strongly encourage and request our fellow Jews and Christians to take the time to read the perspective below and see the similarities between the faiths for themselves:
+Below we’ll explain the life of Moses (PBUH) according to Islam.
+We strongly encourage our fellow Jews and Christians to read below and see the similarities between the faiths:

-In line with the Judaic view, we find from the Quran that when Prophet Moses (PBUH) was born in Egypt, his life was in great danger as the Pharaoh was persecuting the Israelites.
+In line with the Judaic view, we find in the Quran that when Prophet Moses (PBUH) was born in Egypt, his life was in great danger because the Pharaoh was persecuting the Israelites.

 “Truly Pharaoh elated himself in the land and broke up its people into sections depressing a group among them: their sons he slew, but he kept alive their females: for he was indeed a maker of mischief.”
 (Quran 28:4)

-Therefore, Moses’ mother was greatly worried about her son’s fate; then, the Quran specifies that God inspired her to take an unlikely action:7 Nile
+Therefore, Moses’ mother was extremely worried about her son’s fate.
+The Quran then specifies that God inspired her to take an unlikely action:

 “So We sent this inspiration to the mother of Moses: “Suckle (thy child) but when thou hast fears about him cast him, into the river, but fear not nor grieve: for We shall restore him to thee, and We shall make him one of Our messengers.”
 (Quran 28:7)

-When soldiers appeared outside, the mother of Moses (PBUT) placed the basket containing her baby into the river and watched as the current carried the basket to the river bank of the house of the Pharaoh.
+When soldiers appeared outside their home, the mother of Moses (PBUT) placed the basket containing her baby into the river and watched as the current carried it to the river bank of the Pharaoh’s house.

 Moses’ sister hid and kept watch on the progress of her brother across the river.
-While the Torah maintains that the Pharaoh’s daughter adopted Moses, the Quran differs and explains that it was the Pharaoh’s wife who insisted that they adopt him:
+While the Torah maintains that the Pharaoh’s daughter adopted Moses, the Quran differs and explains that it was Pharaoh’s wife who had adopted him instead:

 “The wife of Pharaoh said: “(Here is) a joy of the eye for me and for thee: slay him not.
 It may be that he will be of use to us, or we may adopt him as a son.”
 And they perceived not (what they were doing)!”
 (Quran 28:9)